Off Center Fed (OCF) Dipole Antennas

 WHEN MAKING TRANSCEIVER PURCHASING DECISIONS.

-I have also used JA transceivers with built-in ATUs that could match at least 5:1.
-This, together with an OCF has enabled me to work many bands without the need for an expensive symmetrical matchbox.
+This, together with an OCFD has enabled me to work many bands without the need for an expensive symmetrical matchbox.

-Many hours of computer modeling were followed by 10x as many hours in the field, measuring, and then evaluating the OCF antenna results on my computer.
+Many hours of computer modeling were followed by 10x as many hours in the field, measuring, and then evaluating the OCFD antenna results on my computer.
 Nothing seemed to work like I wanted it to.

 I was almost ready to give up, when I got the idea to replace my MFJ-259B analyzer with a RigExpert AA-54 analyzer.
-The AA-54 can scan the entire HF spectrum within a few seconds, thus saving me loads of time spent taking multiple manual measurements on each band.
+The AA-54 can scan the entire HF spectrum within a few seconds, thus saving me loads of time spent taking multiple manual measurements across each band.

+• 80m of course.
 I don't need a matchbox in the CW portion of the band - only when working in the higher SSB portionof the band.
 No dipole ever covers the entire 80m band without the use of a matchbox, unless you build something very exotic such as cage dipoles, etc.